Dolfost/snake-cpp/README.md

     $ sudo pacman -S ncurses

-If You'r distro isn't mentioned here, try to use [google](https://www.google.com):
+If Your distro isn't mentioned here, try to use [google](https://www.google.com):

     how to install ncurses in *put Your distro name here*